JohnPaulinePineda/JohnPaulinePineda/README.md

 ### 🚀 What Drives Me

-I'm passionate about lifelong learning and creating **Innovative, End-to-End Projects** that:
+I'm passionate about **Lifelong Learning** and creating **Innovative, End-to-End Projects** that:
-- Harness the power of data and machine learning
+- 🤖 Harness the power of data and machine learning
-- Deliver practical, real-world solutions
+- 🛠️ Deliver practical, real-world solutions
-- Contribute to open knowledge
+- 📚 Contribute to open knowledge

 In my spare time, you’ll find me experimenting with cutting-edge ML tools and applying them to meaningful use cases.